grgliner/voxResources/README.md

 folder is organized exactly the same as the data folder.

 # Data
 The data associated with each song is represented as a struct.
-We provide a script to load the data into matlab and compile all songs in a single struct and script to create CSV files for each song.
-Mat files can also be loaded directly into Python.
+We provide a script to load the data into matlab, a script to compile all the songs in a single struct, and a script to create CSV files for each song.
+The .mat files can also be loaded directly into Python.

 Each struct contains the following features:
-* stat: [1x1 struct]
-* env: [1198x1 double]
+* file_name: 'blues.00001.au'
+* class_name: 'blues'
+* class: 1
 * eng: [1x1198 double]
-* mfc: [24x1198 double]
+* mfc: [32x1198 double]
 * chroma: [12x1198 double]
-* centers: [1x1198 double]
-* other: [1x1 struct]
-* class: 1

-The stat struct contains:
-* flux: [1x1198 double]
+* t: [1x1198 double]

-The other struct contains:
-* onsets: [155x1 double]
 * keystrength: [12x1198 double]
 * brightness: [1x1198 double]
 * zerocross: [1x1198 double]
 * roughness: [1x1198 double]
-* pitches: [5x1198 double]
 * inharmonic: [1x1198 double]
-* tempo: 124.8970
 * key: 8
-* hcdf: [1x1198 double]
+* tempo: 69.1125

 ### Note:
 See usicGenreClassificationInformation.pdf in this folder for a description of the features.